Putnam County, New York: History

 The Philipstown Turnpike was created in 1815 as a toll road from Cold Spring to Connecticut.
 The wagons that traveled the road would transport produce from eastern Putnam County and iron ore from the mines.
 The route of the turnpike can roughly be traced today: Rt 301 from Cold Spring to Farmers Mills Road, to White Pond Road to Pecksville, then Holmes Rd to Patterson, then Quaker Hill Rd to Connecticut.
 Transportation improved with the advent of the railroad, namely the Harlem Line, which was built in the 1840s, connecting Putnam by rail to New York City.
-Originally there were four stations on the Harlem line in Putnam County: Brewster, Dykemans, Towners, and Patterson.
+Originally there were four stations on the Harlem line in Putnam County: Brewster, Dykeman's, Towner's, and Patterson.
 Today only the Brewster and Patterson stops remain; a new one called Southeast was added in modern times.

 Putnam County played an important role in the Civil War.
 One third of the county's men between the ages of 15 and 55 served in the military during the war years.
 During the post-Civil War years, industry and agriculture suffered losses as the economy contracted.
 Iron, which was produced in the Highland Mountains, could be found elsewhere.
 Agriculture was also affected greatly.
 The increasing need for drinking water in New York City led the city to search for sources in the Hudson Valley.
 In Putnam County, much of the farmland was flooded to create reservoirs as part of New York City's Croton Watershed.
 The abandoning of farms, the creation of reservoirs, and the preservation of the remaining open land resulted in scenic lands that drew large amounts of tourism from New York City.

 By the 20th century, improved roads brought vacationers from New York City.
 The Taconic State Parkway was constructed during the Great Depression as one of numerous infrastructure projects in the state and country.
 This brought more vacationers from the city, who were attracted to the scenic lands and the inexpensive hotels, inns, and summer houses.
 Putnam County's population doubled during the summer months.

 After World War II, Putnam County became an exurb of New York City.
 Rapid residential development occurred and the county became a bedroom community.
 However, the prevalent rocky uplands and protection of Putnam county's reservoirs inherently limited development, as much of the land in the county is close to wetlands or reservoirs.